 Set up your camera-tripod at eye level to the cards.
 Switch to Aperture-Priority.
 Focus on the very first card.
 Starting with f2.8, and without moving your setup, take a photo at each successive f-stop (i.e.: 2.8, 4, 5.6, 8, 11, 16, 22).
 You may need a cable release to prevent camera shake.
 Now enlarge the images in-camera or transfer them to your computer to learn from them.

 This is also the perfect time of year to conduct this experiment outdoors, since trees are bare of leaves.
 In a forested area, set up near a tree that has lots of other trees in the background.
 Shoot as explained above and note the results.
-This will give you a good idea of how depth of field affects an image’s mood and presentation.
+This will give you a good idea of how DOF affects an image’s mood and presentation.
 Do you want to blur the background to achieve your desired effect of isolating your subject?
 Or, do you want a rich, detailed image that shows clear focus from front to back.
-The more you experiment with depth of field, the better you will become at pre-visualzing its effects on your photography.
+The more you experiment with DOF, the better you will become at pre-visualizing its effects on your photography.